Applications for Mountaingrass 2025 are now closed. (Applications are open 1st - 31st March each year.)

 When selecting artists we use the following criteria:

-All performance fees submitted are to include GST if applicable and should indicate which components.
+All performance costs contributions submitted are to include GST (if applicable) and should indicate which components are travel expenses and accommodation.

-f) Applications: Closed on March 31, 2024.
-Final selections will be made in April - May.
+f) Applications: Closed on March 31, 2025.
+Final selections should be made by April - May.

 All applicants will be notified of the outcome of the selection process, regardless of whether they are successful or not.